vcc-csc212/sp21-archive/_docs/labs/lab-12/lab-12.md

 #### Requirements {#reqs}
 Your goal for this lab is to complete the following tasks **in order**:

-1. Why would we implement the Graph as an Adjacency List instead of as a Matrix?
+1. Why would we implement the Graph as an Adjacency List instead of as an Adjacency Matrix?
 Argue your case.
 2. Implement the adjacency list (`ensureValidgraph()` and `addEdge()`)
 3. Implement BFS and DFS.